cjerrington/cjerrington.github.io/src/posts/2023/2023-11-07-default-apps.md

 ---
 title: Default apps
-excerpt: A list of the default apps I’m currently using.
+description: A list of the default apps I’m currently using.
 It's a thing apparently.
 draft: false
 date: 2023-11-07T00:00:00.000Z
 tags: